Infineon/svd2pac/README.md

 * `readAction` tag is ignored
 * `headerEnumName` tag is ignored
 * in `enumeratedValue` only `value` tag is supported.
 No support for _don't care bits_ and `isDefault` tag
+* `alternateGroup` is ignored therefore it is not possible to have two registers with same name.

 ## How to install & prerequisite